manishkhatri/SELECTearch/README.md

 SELECTearch
 ===========

-A simple, sweet and clean script to convert your "SELECT BOX" into Searchable Select Box.!
+A simple, sweet and clean jQuery plugin to convert your "SELECT BOX" into Searchable Select Box.!